donile/notes/oauth/definitions.md

 ### Authorization Server

-The server that issues tokens.
+Generates access tokens the client app may use to access resources on behalf of the resource owner.

 ### Resource Owner

-A party, usually an individual, that wants to grant authorization to a system so it can access a resource owned by the party.
+A party, usually an individual, that owns the resource and wants to grant authorization to a system so it can access it.

 ### Client

-A system that requests tokens and uses them to accesses resources owned by a resource owner.
+A system that requests tokens and uses them to access resources owned by a resource owner.
+This could be a single page web application, native application or web server.

-### Authorization Server

-Generates access tokens the client may use to retrieve resources on behalf of the resource owner.

 ### Resource Server